Tuesday, October 15, 2024

 I have accused the author of kayfabe, a wrestling term that means to present a staged performance as authentic.
 Pro wrestlers usually don't hate each other outside of the arena.
 They're working together and are often friends.
 But they want you to believe they really hate the other guy when they don't.
 That's kayfabe.

 The author had weird polices and procedures over the years when it came to moderating her/his comments.
-S/he contradicted her/his fluid policies periodically.
-I accused her/him of hypocrisy.
+S/he contradicted her/his fluid policies periodically, which were published on her/his blog and treated at times as if they were federal law.
+I eventually accused her/him of hypocrisy.
 S/he was outright fraudulent at times in what s/he said and did when it came to her/his blog comments.
 Sometimes the only explanation was kayfabe.

 When I started, there was no comment moderation, as I recall.
 If you submitted a comment, it showed up on the blog post.